FedeClaudi/refy/README.md

 # refy
-A scientific papers recomendation tool.
+A scientific papers recommendation tool.

 ## Overview
 `refy` leverages Natural Langual Processing (NLP) machine learning tools to find new papers that might be relevant given the ones that you've read already.